Senzaki/clijockey/README.rst

 *Longer answer*:

-I have been writing network screen scraping scripts for two decades; over time, I have accumulated some opinions about how things should be done.
+I have been writing network screen scraping scripts for fun and profit over the last two decades; in the process, I have accumulated some opinions about how things should be done.

 As of this writing, there are several similar Python command / response libraries... some even have a battery of vendor-specific plugins.
 The obvious